 If you already know a mechanic that will service your car, ask him or her which car should you choose to keep the maintenance and repair costs low.

-The next step is to look what cars are available in your area within your price range.
-Visit one of the used car sales websites like Cars.com or AutoTrader.com (AutoTrader.ca or KijijAutos.ca for Canada), select the maximum price you want to pay and search used car listings near you.
+The next step is to see what cars are available in your area within your price range.
+Visit one of the used car sales websites like Cars.com or AutoTrader.com (AutoTrader.ca or KijijAutos.ca for Canada), select the maximum price you want to pay and search for used car listings near you.
 Once you find a few cars that you like, research their reliability and common problems.
 Look up the models that you picked at CarComplaints.com and check what are the common complaints and what model years are the worst.
 Avoid cars that have many complaints about the engine or transmission; both units are very expensive to repair.

 Hopefully, this article can help you find a nice used car.
 Share your experience with us on our Facebook page.
 Happy motoring!

 What you should know when buying a used car?